percona/pmm/docs/setting-up/server/virtual-appliance.md

 4. (Recommended) Follow the prompts to change the default password.

+!!! note alert alert-primary ""
+    You also can change the default password through SSH by using the `change-admin-password` command.

 5. The PMM Home Dashboard appears.

 ## (Optional) Change root password